A heuristic for boundedness of ranks of elliptic curves: Cohen--Lenstra heuristics for class groups

 Hecke, Deuring, and Heilbronn proved that $\#\Cl K \to \infty$ as $|D| \to \infty$, and soon thereafter Siegel proved $\#\Cl K = |D|^{1/2+o(1)}$; see the appendix to Serre~\cite{SerreMordellWeil1997} for the history.
 Therefore, for any finite abelian group $G$, the set $\{K \in \KK : \Cl K \isom G\}$ is finite, so $\ProbK(\Cl K \isom G) = 0$.

-To get subsets of positive density, we instead fix a prime $p \ne 2$ and examine the $p$-Sylow subgroup $(\Cl K)[p^\infty]$.
-(The case $p=2$ is special because of genus theory; see work of Gerth~\cite{Gerth1987} for analogous conjectures in this case.)
-Then for each finite abelian $p$-group $G$, the density $\ProbK((\Cl K)[p^\infty]\isom G)$ is conjecturally positive, and there are two conjectures for its value, as follows. \begin{enumerate} \item[(\ref{eqn:conj1cl})] The density is inversely proportional to $\#\Aut G$:
+To get subsets of positive density, we instead examine the $p$-Sylow subgroup $(\Cl K)[p^\infty]$ for a fixed prime $p \neq 2$ (The case $p=2$ is different because of genus theory; Gerth~\cite{Gerth1987} formulated analogous conjectures by considering $(\Cl K)^2[2^\infty]$ instead, and Fouvry and Kl\"uners \cite{FouvryKlueners2007} proved that $(\Cl K)^2[2]$ is distributed as Gerth conjectured.)
+For each finite abelian $p$-group $G$, the density $\ProbK((\Cl K)[p^\infty]\isom G)$ is conjecturally positive, and there are two conjectures for its value, as follows. \begin{enumerate} \item[(\ref{eqn:conj1cl})] The density is inversely proportional to $\#\Aut G$:

 where the normalization constant $\eta(p)$ needed for a probability distribution is given by Hall~\cite{Hall1938} as

 \item[(\ref{eqn:conj2cl})] Inspired by Section~\ref{S:approximating a class group}, with unit rank $u=\#S_\infty-1=0$, one models $(\Cl K)[p^\infty]$ as $(\coker A)[p^\infty]$ for a ``random'' $n \times n$ matrix $A$ over $\Z$ or $\Z_p$: